How to Start an Online Broker Account

 - Buying and selling index funds and other mutual funds.

 And it’s relatively cheap to do all of them.
-Stock trades at most discount brokers are $7 or less and many offer no-transaction fee mutual funds, index funds, and ETF’s (more on what each of these is down the road…).
+Stock and ETF trades at most discount brokers are now $0 and many offer no-transaction fee mutual funds, index funds, and ETFs (more on what each of these is down the road…).

-To put it simply: an online broker is a one-stop shop for you to invest your money in just about anything.
+To put it simply: an online broker is a one-stop shop for you to invest your money in just about anything and invest online.
+There is one exception: HSAs.
+I created a list of the best HSA accounts, and Fidelity was the only full-service broker with an HSA account option.

 The Best Online Brokers: A Comparison